Icyretsz/fcj-workshop/content/5-Workshop/5.1-Frontend-deployment/5.1.5-Clean-up/_index.md

 ### What's Next?

-If continuing to Workshop 2:
+If continuing to Part 2: Serverless backend:
 - Keep existing resources OR
 - Proceed with backend deployment
 - Backend will integrate with this frontend infrastructure

-If finished with workshops:
+If finished with workshop:
 - All resources cleaned up
 - No ongoing charges
 - Knowledge and skills gained! 🎉

-**Congratulations!** You've successfully completed Workshop 1, including proper resource cleanup.
+**Congratulations!** You've successfully completed Part 1: Frontend Deployment, including proper resource cleanup.
 You now understand how to deploy, secure, and manage a serverless frontend on AWS! 🎉